nfmathieu94/fungi_bot/notes/prompts.md

 ## Plotting Test

-`[user]: Use run_duckdb_query to select N50 and GC_PERCENT from asm_stats and then use make_plot
+[user]: Use run_duckdb_query to select N50 and GC_PERCENT from asm_stats and then use make_plot
 to create a scatter plot ('scatter') with x = N50 and y = GC_PERCENT.
-Tell me the image_path and briefly describe what the plot shows.`
+Tell me the image_path and briefly describe what the plot shows.

-`[fungi_bot]: The scatter plot showing N50 versus GC_PERCENT has been saved to `/bigdata/stajichlab/nmath020/adk_projects/fungi_bot/figures/scatter_N50_vs_GC_PERCENT_20251128_092655.png`.
-The plot displays the distribution of GC_PERCENT across a wide range of N50 values, with the N50 axis on a logarithmic scale.
-It appears there is a cluster of points with N50 values ranging from approximately 10^4 to 10^7, and GC_PERCENT values mostly between 40% and 60%, with some outliers.`
+## Stats Test

+[user]: Use run_duckdb_query to select N50 and GC_PERCENT from asm_stats (with a LIMIT if needed).
+Then use compute_correlation with method="pearson" to measure the correlation between N50 and GC_PERCENT.
+Check status at each step, then report the correlation and interpret its strength and direction.

+[user]: Use run_duckdb_query to select N50 and TOTAL_LENGTH from asm_stats with a reasonable LIMIT (e.g. 1000).
+Then use summarize_numeric_columns on the result to summarize both columns.
+Check the status fields.
+Finally, explain the summaries in plain language.

+## Workflow Test

+### Assembly Comparison

+[user]: Give me a high-level overview of assembly quality using asm_stats, including summary statistics for N50 and TOTAL_LENGTH, a correlation between them, and at least one plot.
+Use assembly_quality_overview and explain the results.

+### Genome and Lifestyle Comparison

+[user]: Use your genome_lifestyle_overview workflow to compare genome size and N50 across ecological guilds.
+Then summarize which guilds tend to have larger genomes or more contiguous assemblies, and tell me the boxplot image paths.